A list of classes, and NPCs from the MMORPG La Tale. Page under construction.

 - Sword Beam: They've learned how to do this with their greatswords.

 Blader -> Strider -> Blade MasterThe second promoted option of the Warrior, they wield dual blades and specialize in incredibly powerful and long attack combos.

 - The Artifact: Their reputation as the "powered up basic attack" class has long since faded, as their damage now comes from their combo skills and utilizes skills almost just as much as the other classes.

 - Blade Spam: Very much so.

-- Boring, but Practical: They mostly rely on their basic attacks to deal damage, having few offensive skills, with most of their active skills being buffs.
+- Boring, but Practical: They mostly rely on their combo skills to deal damage.
 They're also known for having extremely high damage output in the endgame.

 - Dual Wielding: Their dual blades range from resembling long knives to straight up BFS.

 - Lightning Bruiser: Battle Stance creates a shield that absorbs a massive amount of damage, and their damage output is incredibly high, making them this.

 - Required Secondary Powers: You really need good ping and connection to make the most out of their damage output.